renaissance-publishing/renaissance/content/chapters/04-a-tour-of-the-commonwealth.md

 Hamlets and freeholds are often smaller, consisting of only a few families and their attendant fields.

-Gnolls make up half the populations of the manors and freeholds of rural Heartland Province, Humans claim roughly three-tenths, and, and Halflings one-tenth; the remaining one-tenth is composed of a diverse array of races, including a growing number of Ratfolk and Kobolds.
+Gnolls make up half the populations of the manors and freeholds of rural Heartland Province, Humans claim roughly three-tenths, and Halflings one-tenth; the remaining one-tenth is composed of a diverse array of races, including a growing number of Ratfolk and Kobolds.
-Most manors will consist prominently of one orace or another — less because of any kind of tension, and more because it is easier to share a community with people who share a diet, can speak one-another's language, and can produce children.
+Most manors will consist prominently of one orace or another — less because of any kind of tension or prejudice, and more because it's easier to share a community with people who share a diet, can speak one-another's language, and can produce children.
 (Notably, it's very common for nearby manors to have deep and long-enduring connections, often across racial lines; this is especially true of the symbiotic relationship between Gnoll and Halfling communities.)

 #### Gnollish Culture